watergis/maplibre-gl-terradraw/.changeset/cyan-toes-build.md

 '@watergis/maplibre-gl-terradraw': minor
 ---

+This release has a breaking change of the plugin interface.
+Please read carefully this changelog.

-feat: add MaplibreMeasureControl to provide measure line and area control easily.
+added MaplibreMeasureControl to provide measure line and area control easily.

 Usage of `MaplibreMeasureControl` is like the below code.